shufen-git/ABAQUS_FGM-Script/README.md

 ## Overview

-This Python script implements functionally graded material (FGM) behavior in Abaqus for analyzing the autofrettage process of a cylinder
-The script is designed to define material properties that vary along the radial direction of the cylinder and automate key steps in the simulation process
+This Python script implements functionally graded material (FGM) behavior in ABAQUS® for analyzing the autofrettage process of a cylinder.
+The script is designed to define material properties that vary along the radial direction of the cylinder and automate key steps in the simulation process.

 ## Features

-- Automates the creation of models in ABAQUS
+- Automates the creation of models in ABAQUS®
 - Defines material properties as a function of radial distance
 - Supports the simulation of the autofrettage process, including elastic and plastic zones
 - Includes customizable parameters for cylinder geometry, and loading conditions